 Missouri corporations used to be required to pay the state a franchise tax.
 For years, Missouri corporations had to pay not only one tax on corporate income, but also a business franchise tax.
 However, as of January 1, 2016 the Missouri Department of Revenue removed the tax, and Missouri corporations are now able to save more money and increase revenue.

 Easy & Fast Online Filing

-You can still file business documents by mail in Missouri, but it is both easier and cheaper to file most documents online.
-Annual Registration Report filings can be done online, saving Missouri corporations $25 per year, as well as expenses for postage and delivery.
-Online filings do not require any kind of specially registered account.
-In fact, all you will need is an active email address and a credit card (MasterCard, Visa, American Express or Discover).
+You can still file business documents by mail or in-person in Missouri, but it is both easier and cheaper to file most documents online.
+Missouri Annual Registration Report filings can be done online, saving your corporations $25 a year, as well as expenses for postage and delivery.
+In order to complete online filings, you just need to create an online account through the Secretary of State’s website.
+It is free to sign up.
+All you need is an active email address and a credit card (MasterCard, Visa, American Express or Discover).

 Low Annual Maintenance Fees

-Missouri is one of the least expensive states to maintain a corporation in, with a simple Annual Registration Report due (for all corporations formed after July 1, 2003) three months after the end of the anniversary month in which the entity incorporated.
-In other words, if you registered your corporation on July 8th, your annual reports will be due by the end of October each year.
-The filing fee is a low $20 if filed online ($45 for paper filings).
+Missouri is one of the least expensive states to maintain a corporation in.
+All you need to do is submit a simple Annual Registration Report three months after the end of the anniversary month in which your business incorporated.
+In other words, if you registered your corporation on July 8th, your annual report will be due by the end of October each year.
+If you file online, the filing fee is a low $20.
+If deliver your report in person or by mail, you’ll pay $45.
 Compared to the numerous annual fees, franchise taxes and high corporate tax rates of many so called “business friendly” states, Missouri offers a major savings to corporations.